Homology and K-theory of dynamical systems III. Beyond stably disconnected Smale spaces: Introduction

 \end{theoremA}

-One crucial ingredient is a cosimplicial system of $G$-sheaves resolving the constant sheaf $\sfZ$, which naturally arise cosimplicial system of Smale spaces over $(X, \phi)$ coming from iterated fiber product of the $(Z, \zeta)$ above.
-We combine sheaf theoretic methods for the associated complex together with techniques behind our previous result to obtain the above theorem.
+One crucial ingredient is a cosimplicial system of $G$-sheaves resolving the constant sheaf of integers $\sfZ$, which naturally arises from a cosimplicial system of Smale spaces over $(X, \phi)$.
+This system is associated to the collection of iterated fiber products of the space $(Z, \zeta)$ above.
+We combine sheaf theoretic methods for the associated complex together with techniques behind our previous work to obtain the above theorem.

-The above result, in combination results from \cite{valmak:kpd}, leads to a number of concrete structural results on homology of Smale spaces.
-On one hand, we obtain a Künneth type formula for the homology of Smale spaces (Theorem \ref{thm:kunses}), generalizing results in \cite{valmak:groupoidtwo} and \cite{dkw:dyn} to arbitrary non-wandering Smale spaces.
-On the other, we give a solution to a question by Putnam \cite{put:HoSmale}*{Question 8.3.2} on a relation between his homology of $(X, \phi)$ and the cohomology of the underlying space $X$ (see Theorem~\ref{thm:poindualsmale} for the precise statement).
+The above result, in combination with results from~\cite{valmak:kpd}, leads to a number of concrete structural results on homology of Smale spaces.
+On one hand, we obtain a Künneth type formula for the homology of Smale spaces (Theorem~\ref{thm:kunses}), generalizing results in~\cite{valmak:groupoidtwo} and~\cite{dkw:dyn} to arbitrary non-wandering Smale spaces.
+On the other, we give a solution to a question by Putnam~\cite{put:HoSmale}*{Question 8.3.2} on a relation between his homology of $(X, \phi)$ and the cohomology of the underlying space $X$ (see Theorem~\ref{thm:poindualsmale} for the precise statement).

 We next turn to the problem of comparison between homology and $K$-theory.
-As we remarked above, there is a homological spectral sequence whose $E^2$-sheet is the Putnam homology and abuts to the $K$-groups of $C^* R^u(X, \phi)$ for Smale spaces with totally disconnected stable sets.
+As we remarked above, there is a homological spectral sequence whose $E^2$-sheet is the Putnam homology, and which abuts to the $K$-groups of $C^* R^u(X, \phi)$ for Smale spaces with totally disconnected stable sets.
 Here we give the dual analogue of this result, for Smale spaces whose \emph{unstable} sets are totally disconnected.

-\begin{theoremA}[Corollary \ref{cor:spec-seq-Smale-tot-disconn-stable-sets}] Let $(X, \phi)$ be a non-wandering Smale space with totally disconnected unstable sets.
+\begin{theoremA}[Corollary~\ref{cor:spec-seq-Smale-tot-disconn-stable-sets}] Let $(X, \phi)$ be a non-wandering Smale space with totally disconnected unstable sets.
 There is a cohomological spectral sequence abutting to $K_\bullet(C^* R^u(X, \phi))$, with $E_2$-sheet given by $H^s_\bullet(X, \phi)$. \end{theoremA}

+Again this gives an answer to~\cite{put:HoSmale}*{Question 8.4.1} in this class of Smale spaces.
+While the claim is quite analogous to our previous result, the proof turns out to be somewhat different.